HVAC Training Schools and Certifications in Arkansas

 University of Arkansas – Pulaski Technical College

-Finally, the University of Arkansas – Pulaski Technical College (UA-PTC) of North Little Rock offers the following programs in HVAC/R technology: Associate of applied science degree (AAS), a technical certificate (TC), and a certificate of proficiency (COP) program.
+Finally, the University of Arkansas – Pulaski Technical College (UA-PTC) of North Little Rock offers the following programs in HVAC/R technology: Associate of applied science degree (AAS), a technical certificate (TC), and a certificate of proficiency (CP) program.
 These programs help students in developing a wide swath of academic and technical skills and knowledge.

 These programs help students develop the knowledge and skills necessary for employment in the HVAC/R industry.
 After graduation, they can take up roles such as HVAC service technician, HVAC/R drafter, refrigeration service technician, HVAC/R designer, building inspector, energy auditor, and HVAC/R estimator.